-When my friend Shawn and I talked about meeting reminders, she gave me an excellent idea for the perfect follow-up (no pun intended) to that post.
+When my friend Shawn and I talked about meeting reminders, she gave me another excellent idea to research and share with you:

 “I’d like to find the best way to follow-up and thank clients.

 When I sent the request for meeting reminder suggestions, several of you also volunteered your process for – drumroll, please – following up with clients and saying, “Thank you!”

 I appreciate everyone who donated their time to make this post special.

 The A Fresh Look at Meeting Reminders article naturally expanded to “How do we follow-up afterward?”
 E-mail is OK for during-the-workday communication, but I save something special for the end of a project.